andrea2910/c4v2020/README.md

 We leverage Bigquery to pull data from the `angostura_dev.eh_health_survey_response` and insert it into our own table `event-pipeline.hulthack.dashboard_v1`.
 This data will go into a Tableau dashboard.
 The code is automated and any user can run the following function `code/make_data.py` daily.
 There are no parameters needed in this code (however, the read/write permissions may need to be changed).

+For the sample dashboard, you can run the code `sh setup.sh`.

 To load the notebooks, type `jupyter lab --no-browser --port=3000` locally.

 _Assumptions_